Fleet logo

 Lucas Rodriguez

-Enabling Fleet Desktop on Fedora and Debian
+Enabling Fleet Desktop on Fedora, Debian, and OpenSUSE

+On Linux systems, Fleet Desktop appears as an icon in the menu bar.
 Fedora and Debian do not support tray icons by default and rely on the appindicator-support GNOME extension for enabling tray icons.
 GNOME extensions prompt the end user to accept the installation.

 Policy and script execution